jet/dotnet-templates/propulsion-projector/README.md

         # cosmos specifies the checkpoint store details (if you have specified 3x EQUINOX_COSMOS_* environment vars, no arguments are needed)
        dotnet run -- -g default es cosmos
 //#endif // !kafka && esdb
+//#if   sss
+        # (either add environment variables as per step 0 or use -c/-p to specify them)

+        # `-g default` defines the Projector Group identity - each id has a separate checkpoint in the Checkpoints Table
+        # ms specifies the source details (if you have specified SQLSTREAMSTORE_CONNECTION and/or SQLSTREAMSTORE_CONNECTION_CHECKPOINTS environment vars, no arguments are needed)
+        dotnet run -- -g default ms
+//#endif // !kafka && sss
 //#endif // !kafka